thoughtbot/maintaining-open-source-projects/book/02-community.md

 ## Answering questions

-The project’s website or README are the landing page for your users.
-As the first encounter between your audience and your project, it should be clear and welcoming.
-The README is a good place to link to the communication channels of the project and to explain how and why to use them, as noted above.
-Remember, you are helping your community become users of your project, and helping them help you.

 Any participation is useful to a nascent project.
-You can see where people struggle, why they struggle, and how the software or documentation could improve to make the onboarding process smoother.
-In the early stages, we should celebrate each interaction: the project is getting validated.
+Through users' questions you can see where people struggle, why they struggle, and how the software or documentation could improve to make the onboarding process smoother.
+In the early stages you should celebrate each interaction: the project is getting validated.

-It’s good to acknowledge contributors routinely.
+To foster participation acknowledge contributors routinely.
 Thank them for the time they spend providing feedback and code.
 Thank them publicly and be explicit about how their contributions are useful to you, the project and the community.
 People like being appreciated, and are more likely to continue contributing if you show